fourhundredfour/annoying-crlf/README.md

 `$ docker run --rm -v $PWD:/data annoying-crlf "*.txt"`

 ## Usage
-* To change the files create a volume which points to the folder **/data** inside in the container.
+* To change the lineendings, create a volume which points to the **/data** folder inside the container.
 * Pass as argument the filename which file should be converted.
 You can apply wildcards like:
 `$ docker run --rm -v $PWD/src:/data danielschischkin/annoying-crlf:latest "*.php" "*.txt"`